 Some shrubs thrive after being cut back to the ground, but the azalea is not one of those shrubs.
 Cutting azaleas back to the ground can cause them to become sick and even die if they do not recover from being diseased.

-The shortest that these plants should be cut back is 12 inches.
+The shortest that these plants should be cut back is 12 inches (30.48 cm).
 If an azalea is cut down to less than 12 inches tall, it may take three or more years to rebloom if it survives.
 The likelihood of the azalea becoming sick and dying is extreme if you cut the azalea below 12 inches.
 You should only use clean pruners for any pruning jobs, they can be cleaned using a weak hydrogen peroxide solution.

-If you have an specimen with branches that need cutting back below 12 inches, we recommend doing a few branches at a time, leaving many tall and strong branches in place while doing so.
+If you have a specimen with branches that need cutting back below 12 inches (30.48 cm), we recommend doing a few branches at a time, leaving many tall and strong branches in place while doing so.
 This will keep the plant overall healthy while cutting back those branches that may require it.
-However, do not cut the entire azalea to the ground below 12 inches, as your azalea likely will not survive.
+However, do not cut the entire azalea to the ground below 12 inches (30.48 cm), as your azalea likely will not survive.

 What Zones are Suitable for Azalea Bushes ?